AdrianoArmen/adrianos-readme-generator-9/GENERATED_README_EXAMPLE/README.md

 ## Contributing 👥

-Mockup contributing information for homework 9
+Dummy contributing information for Node.js homework

 ## Tests 📦

 To run tests enter the following command:

 ```
-npm test
+npm run dummy_test
 ```

 ## Questions 🚀

-If you have any questions send me an email at undefined.
-Here is my GitHub profile [undefined](https://github.com/undefined/).
+If you have any questions send me an email at adriano.armendaris@gmail.com or check my projects in GitHub --> [AdrianoArmen](https://github.com/AdrianoArmen/).